-The Emory University Division of Cardiology led the charge to raise money for local children in need during the 2017 holiday seasion.
+The Emory University Division of Cardiology is leading the charge to raise money for local children in need during the 2017 holiday seasion.
 Last year, we were able to support more than 100 children with more than $10,000 in generous donations from the Emory community.
 Your help is needed to surpass last year's donation amount!

 Please contact Alicia (Ali) Lyle, PhD at email@example.com or (404) 727-8556 with any questions or to learn more about how to get involved.